YooKing/Yooking/README.md

 **Now:**

-- ⚡ I'm passionate about swimming, skiing, driving and so on.
+- ⚡ I'm passionate about swimming, skiing, and so on.
 - 💬 Ask me about anything, I am happy to help.
 - 📫 How to reach me: xrhqnrsh@duck.com.